UB-Mannheim/zotero-ocr/README.md

 * Download the XPI file of the [latest release](https://github.com/UB-Mannheim/zotero-ocr/releases).
 * In Zotero, go to Tools → Add-ons and drag the .xpi onto the Add-ons window.
+* Possibly, adjust the path to Tesseract in the add-on options.

 ## Build and release